 The Problem: Home Depot associates know about the Homer Fund but currently lack knowledge of where their donation is going, who they’re helping, and how to navigate the donation process.

-The Solution: If we build a responsive Homer Fund website with highlighted results, stories and an easy donation process, we expect to see increased engagement and donations that are sustained throughout the year.
+The Hypothesis: If we build a responsive Homer Fund website with highlighted results, stories and an easy donation process, we expect to see increased engagement and donations that are sustained throughout the year.

 A three week design sprint